 Periodontal Therapy in Garner, NC

-Dr. Wingate screens for the common signs of gum disease during your routine dental visits.
-If you are experiencing bleeding, gum swelling, redness, or sensitivity, Dr. Wingate will then assess the stage of your gum disease to determine the best treatment option for the amount of tissue damage that has taken place.
+Periodontitis, or gum disease, is a bacterial infection of the gums.
+It spreads quickly from the gums to the supporting bones and can cause tooth loss if gone untreated.
+Dr. Jenne screens for the signs of gum disease during routine dental visits.
+If there is a reason to suspect your gums have been affected, our team offers periodontal therapy as a restorative dentistry solution to help patients keep their gums healthy and prevent tooth loss. screens for the common signs of gum disease during your routine dental visits.
+If you are experiencing bleeding, gum swelling, redness, or sensitivity, Dr. Jenne will then assess the stage of your gum disease to determine the best treatment option for the amount of tissue damage that has taken place.
 Commonly recommended treatments include:

 - Antibacterial Rinse: For patients experiencing early-stage gingivitis symptoms or for patients who experience chronic gum disease, we often recommend the daily usage of an anti-bacterial rinse to combat excessive plaque buildup over time.

-- Oral Surgery: If you show signs of advanced gum disease, Dr. Wingate may recommend oral surgery to salvage the tissue and prevent tooth loss.
+- Oral Surgery: If you show signs of advanced gum disease, Dr. Jenne may recommend oral surgery to salvage the tissue and prevent tooth loss.

 Periodontal Therapy FAQs